StarkitRobots/deep_vision/README.md

 - Download and extract data from Tagger (rhoban
 - Prepare data
   - Use `scripts/prepare_data.sh <Balls/Goals/Robots> <zip_file>
-  - Filter negatives (optional)
   - Generate training and validation set
     - Run `python scripts/cifaren.py <positive_folder> <negative_folder> <output_prefix> <opt: nb_validation_images (1000)> <opt: size (16)> <opt: mode (BGR or Y)>`
       - nb_validation_image :: ~20% of the smaller category (usually the positive category)
 - Train the neural network
   - Use `dnn_trainer` produced by compilation (see help message for arguments)
     - Structure of the neural network can be changed in code
-    - Structure of the neural network is passed in a json file (look at configs/)
+    - Structure of the neural network is passed in a json file (loot at configs/)
   - Learning rate need to be hand-tuned
     - How to tune
       - If the recognition rate falls suddenly: